danilhendrasr/danilhendrasr/README.md

 ## 🔭 I’m currently working on

 My personal portfolio site.
 Though it's still quite a while before I can consider it finished, the preview is live already at [danilhendra.netlify.app](https://danilhendra.netlify.app).
+It's still in active development, so pardon me if you saw a bug when you click the link 😉.

 To be specific, right now I'm working on integrating Netlify CMS to the site for easier content management.

-**Fun fact:**
-Initially I was planning to outsource the blogposts management to using [Dev.to](https://dev.to) and utilize [their webhooks](https://docs.dev.to/api/#tag/webhooks) to hit the site's Netlify build trigger endpoint everytime I do something, but I think it will be better for me to just blog primarily on my own site.

 Built using [Gridsome](https://gridsome.org) & [GSAP](https://greensock.com)